When we travel, I make a point of looking under, and all over our travel setup at least once a day, just to make sure everything is OK.

 Lovely.
 Of course, these things happen right when its most inconvenient.
-That said, we’d done 6 weeks of touring WA and had virtually no other issues, so I guess I shouldn’t have been complaining too much.
+That said, we’d done 6 weeks of touring WA and had virtually no other issues, so I guess I shouldn’t have been complaining too much, but it was another thing to add to our Isuzu Dmax Problems post.

 I put my finger onto the bash plate, and grabbed a small part of the oil.
 A quick rub between the fingers and a sniff and I knew it was gear oil, most likely from the front differential.
 It was leaking from where the main differential section bolts onto the flange for the 4WD actuator section, and CV’s.